BerndiVader/MythicSkriptAddon/readme.md

 ### make activemob %activemob% cast skill %string% with trigger %entity% at location %location%
 Use this effect to make an activemob cast a skill.

+### get threattable of activemob %activemob%
+Returns a list with all entities of the activemobs threattable.

+### get threatvalue of %entity% from activemob %activemob%
+Returns the value as number of threat from entity out of activemobs threattable NOTE: entity have to be a threat of activemob

+### inc threat of %entity% by %number% from activemob %activemob%
+### dec threat of %entity by %number% from activemob %activemob%
+Increases (inc) or decreases (dec) the threat by amount of the entity from activemobs threattable.

+### remove threat of %entity% from activemob %activemob%
+Remove the entity from activemobs threattable.

+### clear threattable of activemob %activemob%
+This clear the complete threattable of the activemob.

 #### for MythicSpawner: